bsubercaseaux/bsubercaseaux.github.io/_posts/2023-01-30-packingchromatic.md

 It only uses 3 colors and can be repeated periodically!
 Vertices receiving color 1 are at distance at least 2 from each other, vertices receiving color 3 are at distance at least 4 from each other, and so are vertices receiving color 2.
 The definition is respected.
 The reader can also check that colors 1 and 2 alone are not enough!

 For a more interesting example, we will consider *sub-graphs of the infinite square grid*, that is, a graph where vertices are cells from an infinite grid, and two orthogonally adjacent cells have an edge between them.
-The following image shows how $$D_3$$ (the _“diamond”_ of radius 3) admits a packing coloring with 7 colors.
+The following image shows how $$D_3$$ (the _“diamond”_ of radius 3) admits a distance-coloring with 7 colors.

 <figure style="text-align:center;">
   <img src="/assets/img/d3-pc.svg" alt="Description of image" style="max-width: 70%; width: 350px;">